wp-plugins/google-maps-easy/readme.txt

 * Works with any WordPress themes
 * Add map with shortcode or PHP code
 * Google Maps Import and Export feature

+Create [Google Maps](http://supsystic.com/plugins/google-maps-plugin?utm_source=wordpress&utm_medium=description&utm_campaign=maps "Google Maps WordPress plugin") in a minute with with Google Maps Easy WordPress plugin.
+Map markers with any media, location points with video and text descriptions.
+Add map with shortcode, open it in popup or use google map widget.
+Ultimate solution to display google map on the contact page, routes, real estates, pizzas delivery areas and more

 [youtube http://www.youtube.com/watch?v=Ej8EtuLcLZk]